 When you enable the display of signal label propagation for output signals of the blocks listed in Blocks That Support Signal Label Propagation:

-the Subsystem block is configured for signal label propagation.
-The
+block is configured for signal label propagation.
+The propagated signal

 For more information on how Simulink creates propagated signal labels, see How Simulink Propagates Signal Labels.

 You can use signal label propagation with output signals for several connection blocks, which route signals through the model without changing the data.
 Connection blocks perform no signal transformation.

 The connection blocks that support signal label propagation are:

 Subsystem (through subsystem Inport and Outport blocks)

 Two-Way Connection (a Simscape™ block)

 The Bus Creator and Bus Selector blocks do not support signal label propagation.
 However, if you want to view the hierarchy for any bus signal, use the Signal Hierarchy Viewer.

 The Signal Properties dialog box for a signal indicates whether that signal supports signal label propagation.
 The Show propagated signals parameter is available only for blocks that support signal label propagation.
 For details, see Display Propagated Signal Labels.

 Right-click the signal for which you want to display a propagated signal label and select Properties.